-- 56. Of these lots in respect of which a direct expropriation claim is made, only Lot A40, located wholly within the 125-metre zone, has been expropriated in its entirety. - At the core of the Claimants' case in respect of both direct and indirect expropriation are three broad, at times discrete and times interlinking, themes of argument: (a) that the Claimants did not know, at the time of their purchase of the properties in question, that the properties were inside the boundaries of the Park ("knowledge argument"); (b) in any event, that, the 1995 Park Law provided that, prior to expropriation, property owners would continue to enjoy full rights of ownership, and that the denial of these rights amounts to a breach of the expropriation requirements of the CAFTA ("full rights argument"); and (c) that the Respondent had an obligation to expropriate immediately, or at least within a timely manner, and that the delays in the expropriation process both denied the owners their rights and denuded the properties of their value, and continue to do so with regard to the properties that are the subject of the indirect expropriation claims, amounting to a breach of the expropriation requirements of the CAFTA ("immediate expropriation argument").
-Whether or not expressly in legitimate expectation terms, contentions going to the expectations of the Claimants run through each of these themes and across them.
+56. Of these lots in respect of which a direct expropriation claim is made, only Lot A40, located wholly within the 125-metre zone, has been expropriated in its entirety.

+57. At the core of the Claimants' case in respect of both direct and indirect expropriation are three broad, at times discrete and times interlinking, themes of argument: (a) that the Claimants did not know, at the time of their purchase of the properties in question, that the properties were inside the boundaries of the Park ("knowledge argument"); (b) in any event, that, the 1995 Park Law provided that, prior to expropriation, property owners would continue to enjoy full rights of ownership, and that the denial of these rights amounts to a breach of the expropriation requirements of the CAFTA ("full rights argument"); and (c) that the Respondent had an obligation to expropriate immediately, or at least within a timely manner, and that the delays in the expropriation process both denied the owners their rights and denuded the properties of their value, and continue to do so with regard to the properties that are the subject of the indirect expropriation claims, amounting to a breach of the expropriation requirements of the CAFTA ("immediate expropriation requirements of the CAFTA (is properties that are the subject of the indirect expropriation claims, amounting to a breach of the expropriation requirements of the CAFTA ("immediate expropriation argument").
+Whether or not expressly in legitimate expectation terms, contentions going to the expressions of the Claimants run through each of these themes and across them.